TProver/atelierb-resources/docs/10-introduction-to-b.md

 Furthermore, the University of Düsseldorf hosts a [repository of formal models](https://github.com/hhu-stups/specifications/tree/master/prob-examples/B)  from a wide variety of industrial and academic modelers, which can be used for training and self-improvement.

-# CLEARSY Safety Platform
+# A Hardware Platform Programmed with B

-Finally, the CLEARSY Safety Platform can be programmed with the B language for the development of critical applications.
+The [CLEARSY Safety Platform can be programmed with the B language](https://github.com/CLEARSY/CSSP-Programming-Handbook) for the development of critical applications.

 Among the two configurations of the safety platform (for education / for industry), the "for education" version is available as :

 - An IDE (Atelier B + plug-ins) and
 - either [a development board](https://www.clearsy.com/en/components/calculateur-clearsy-safety-plateform/) to run the compiled programs or its [software simulator](https://github.com/CLEARSY/tutorial-ABZ-2021).

 The software simulator is available free of charge and without restrictions.
-It was demonstrated during a tutorial at the ABZ 2021 conference (see [tutorial video](https://www.youtube.com/watch?v=2IL_Wo2-0YM).
+It was demonstrated during a tutorial at the ABZ 2021 conference (see [tutorial video](https://www.youtube.com/watch?v=2IL_Wo2-0YM)).
-The added value of the CLEARSY Safety Platform is that students can "bring things to life" (see modeling variables change on the simulator or LEDs flash on the board).
+The added value of the CLEARSY Safety Platform is that students can "bring things to life" (see modelling variables change on the simulator or LEDs flash on the board).
 Hands-on courses and sessions have been given around the world for the past four years and this has been well received by:

 - theoretical profiles who can connect their abstract models to the physical world
 - by the embedded systems / IoT profiles who can discover formal modeling and verification.

 These cards are already used for master / master 2 courses in France, Germany, Italy, Canada and Brazil.